arungudelli/arungudelli/content/css-tips/simple-collapsing-header-using-css/index.md

 +++
 title="A Simple Collapsing Header Using CSS" summary="This Tutorial will explain how to Create a Simple Collapsing Header Effect using CSS.
-See the Collapsing Header Examples to Understand the Tutorial." keywords="collapsing header effect,css,header tag,collapsing header examples,collapsing header css" type='post' date='2019-10-06T18:06:03+0000' lastmod='2019-10-06T18:06:03+0000'
+See the Collapsing Header Examples to Understand the Tutorial." keywords=["collapsing header effect,css,header tag,collapsing header examples,collapsing header css" ] type='post' date='2019-10-06T18:06:03+0000' lastmod='2019-10-06T18:06:03+0000'